brunomans/bibliotheek/README.md

-er# Bibliotheek - Book Library Management System
+Bibliotheek - Book Library Management System

 This project is a Book Library Management System that allows users to scan ISBN barcodes, manually enter book details, and view the library's collection.
 The system uses a combination of Python libraries such as `tkinter` for the GUI, `pandas` for data manipulation, and `PIL` for image processing.